 Jiggling/tapping the feet

-In the post about anxiety behaviors, I mentioned that any shaking behavior indicates a person’s desire to run away from the situation he’s in.
+In the post about anxiety behaviours, I mentioned that any shaking behaviour indicates a person’s desire to run away from the situation he’s in.
 We shake or tap our feet when we feel impatient or anxious in a situation.
 This gesture sometimes can also indicate happiness and excitement, so keep the context in mind.

 In the seated position, the toes of one foot are pressed to the ground while the heel is raised, just as the sprinters do when they are ‘on their marks’ before starting a race.
 This gesture indicates that the person is either ready for a hurried action or is already engaged in a hurried action.

 This gesture is observed in students when they’re writing their exams and have very little time left.
 Picture an employee who’s working at a normal pace in his office.
 His co-worker barges in with a file and says, “Here, take this file, we got to work on this immediately.
 This is urgent!”